0nyr/5771_multimedia_database/exo_3/README.md

 height = 2.556254882516656 Inchs

 > This means the screen size of a phone is considering the phone in landscape mode.
+>
+> In the correction, it's the opposite, but it doesn't really matter.

 Formula for pixel density: `nb of pixels = size in inch * PPI`